KaiserDna23/RL_Trading/README.md

-# A.I trading agent though reinforcement learning
+# A.I trading agent though reinforcement learning with Lquid Time Constant networks (LTC)

 An A.I model capable of trading on the MetaTrader5 (mt5) platform